-- (5) Any other qualified individual authorized by the Business Council to act as a natural resources enforcement officer under this Chapter. - (eee) "Non-highway road" means any public road within the boundaries of the Colville Reservation, except highways. - (fff) "Non-motorboats" means boats that are not powered by a motor, power plant, gas or electric engine, i.e., boats powered by oars, canoe, paddleboat, float tube, kayak and rubber rafts. - (ggg) "Non-motorized vehicle" commonly known as a mountain bike. - (hhh) "Non-protected animals" means wild birds and animals that may be hunted throughout the year as authorized by the Council. - (iii) "Net length measure" means that length of any net measured along the cork or top line. - (jjj) "North Half" means all lands of the Colville Reservation as set apart in the Executive Order of July 2, 1872, that were ceded to the United States pursuant to the Agreement of May 9, 1891, in which the Tribes holds reserved rights to hunt, fish, and gather, and which consists generally of the lands between the current northern boundary of the Reservation and the Canadian border and between the Okanogan and Columbia rivers.

-- (kkk) "Nuisance device" is any device designed to silence, muffle, or minimize the report of any firearm, whether separated from or attached to such firearm; any net, trap, crossbow, explosive, poisonous or stupefying substance, or device which is set, used or intended for use in taking wildlife in violation of this Chapter. - (III) "Off-reservation" means all lands, territories, waters and streams located outside the Colville Reservation as defined in section 1-1-361 of this Code, including but not limited to the North Half.

-(Amended 8/11/98, Resolution 1998-603) - (mmm) "Off-road vehicle" or "ORV" means any motorized vehicle, when used for recreational travel on trails, non-highway roads and cross-country travel over natural terrain; such vehicles include but are not limited to: motorcycles, dune buggies, snowmobiles, and all-terrain vehicles. - (nnn) "On reservation" means within the exterior boundaries of the Colville Reservation as defined in section 1-1-361 of this Code.

-- (000) "Open season" means the time specified by regulation or this Chapter when it is lawful to fish or hunt. - (ppp) "Open waters" means those waters opened by in-season regulation for specific management purposes. - (qqq) "Open and Unclaimed Lands" means all lands located outside the Colville Indian Reservation and other Reservations where the Colville Tribes reserved by Treaty or other agreement the right to hunt or fish. - (rrr) "Operator" means any person who operates or is in physical control of an ORV. - (sss) "ORV closed area" means that portion of the Colville Reservation where the use of an ORV is prohibited. - (ttt) "Owner" means any person, other than a mere lien holder, having a property interest in an ORV and entitled to use or possess said ORV.
+highways. (aaa) "Non-motorboats" means boats that are not powered by a motor, power plant, gas or electric engine, i.e., boats powered by oars, canoe, paddleboat, float tube, kayak and rubber rafts. (bbb) "Non-motorized vehicle" means cycles or similar devices that are wheeled, operator-propelled equipment which transports the operator on land, except all wheelchairs, to include but not limited to unicycles, bicycles, tricycles, carts, skateboards and scooters. (ccc) "Non-protected animals" means wild birds and animals that may be hunted throughout the year as authorized by the Council. (ddd) "Net length measure" means that length of any net measured along the cork or top line. (eee) "North Half" means all lands of the Colville Reservation as set apart in the Executive Order of July 2, 1872, that were ceded to the United States pursuant to the Agreement of May 9, 1891, in which the Tribes holds reserved rights to hunt, fish, and gather, and which consists generally of the lands between the current northern boundary of the Reservation and the Canadian border and between the Okanogan and Columbia rivers.
+(Amended 8/11/98, Resolution 1998-603) (fff) "Nuisance device" is any device designed to silence, muffle, or minimize the report of any firearm, whether separated from or attached to such firearm; any net, trap, crossbow, explosive, poisonous or stupefying substance, or device which is set, used or intended for use in taking wildlife in violation of this Chapter. (ggg) "Off-reservation" means all lands, territories, waters and streams located outside the Colville Reservation as defined in section 1-1-361 of this Code, including but not limited to the North Half.
+(Amended 8/11/98, Resolution 1998-603) (hhh) "On reservation" means within the exterior boundaries of the Colville Reservation as defined in section 1-1-361 of this Code.
+(Amended 8/11/98, Resolution 1998-603) (iii) "Open season" means the time specified by regulation or this Chapter when it is lawful to fish or hunt. (iji) "Open waters" means those waters opened by in-season regulation for specific management purposes. (kkk) "Open and Unclaimed Lands" means all public lands located outside the Colville Indian Reservation that are available to Tribal members for hunting, fishing, and gathering by executive order, statute, agreement, or other applicable law, where such activities are not inconsistent with the purpose of the public lands.
+(Amended xx/xx/24, Resolution 2024-xxx) (III) "Person" means any individual, firm, partnership, association or corporation. (mmm) "Pollution" or "to pollute" means the introducing by any means of any substance in liquid, solid or gaseous form into or upon Reservation resources in sufficient quantities as may be directly or indirectly injurious to the health, safety or welfare of the Reservation population or which may be directly or indirectly injurious to livestock, wildlife, and their habitat. (nnn) "Possession limit" means the maximum numbers of a given wildlife species that may be possessed.
+(000) "Predator" means wild birds and animals: (1) whose primary method of feeding is by killing and eating other animals and (2) that may be hunted throughout the year as authorized by the Council. (ppp) "Protected wildlife or species" means those species of wildlife whose members exist in Washington in a wild state and for which hunting is closed or otherwise regulated.

-(uuu) "Undeveloped and un-maintained areas" means areas where the Tribes has no campground facilities and which the Tribes does not maintain.
-Because there is no garbage pick-up in these areas, everything that is packed in must be packed out.

-(vvv) "Person" means any individual, firm, partnership, association or corporation.

-(www) "Pollution" or "to pollute" means the introducing by any means of any substance in liquid, solid or gaseous form into or upon Reservation resources in sufficient quantities as may be directly or indirectly injurious to the health, safety or welfare of the Reservation population or which may be directly or indirectly injurious to livestock, wildlife, and their habitat.

-(xxx) "Possession limit" means the maximum numbers of a given wildlife species that may be possessed.

-(yyy) "Predator" means wild birds and animals: (1) whose primary method of feeding is by killing and eating other animals and (2) that may be hunted throughout the year as authorized by the Council.

-(zzz) "Protected wildlife or species" means those species of wildlife whose members exist in Washington in a wild state and for which hunting is closed or otherwise regulated.
+(ZZ) "Non-highway road" means any public road within the boundaries of the Colville Reservation, except